Gra8-Git/assembler/FileOperations/ReadFile/README.md

-Program on assembler language (Open and Read from File)
+# Program on assembly language (Open and Read from File)
+# Sergio's P.
 "section .data "	- This section for constant information like data text numblers and so on.
 It could be used
 			  outside functions, in the begining on in the end of the program.